 git clone https://github.com/hashicorp/consul-helm.git

-To use Helm you will need to initialize it.
+If using Helm 2, you will need to initialize it.
+If using Helm 3, skip to the next step.

 helm init HELM_HOME has been configured at /Users/kaitlincarter/.helm.
 Happy Helming!